 Then they serve coffee produced on the farm, followed by sugar cane lesson and demonstration accompanied with rum shorts for the adults.

 This tour departs daily at 10:00-10:30 AM and returns at 3:00-3:30 PM.

-What We Brought: quick-dry clothes, swimsuit, sunscreen, secure shoes, GoPro and a dry bag.
+We brought quick-dry clothes, swimsuit, sunscreen, secure shoes, GoPro and a dry bag.
 This was the first time using this dry bag.
 Luckily we kept no expensive electronics in it, just some clothing because our stuff was wet when we pulled it out.

-Costa Rica, like Central America, is full of opportunities for adventure.
+Costa Rica, like Central America, is full of opportunities for adventure, relaxation, exploration, and discovery.
 Contact Us to start planning your epic trip!